Viewing Course History

 • Treating personal information obtained as private and confidential.

-• Respecting an individual's/group's diversity by demonstrating sensitivity to religious, cultural and individual differences.
+• Respecting the diversity of individuals and groups by demonstrating sensitivity to religious, cultural and individual differences.

 • Demonstrating an ability to reflect on ethical dilemmas and issues and use an ethical decision making model to take responsibility to ethically resolve dilemmas.